 First, you need to clean the mushrooms.
 Contrary to culinary myth, raw mushrooms do not soak up lots of water during a quick rinse.
-You don't have to skip washing them and try to get all the dirt off with a brush.
+Do not skip washing them in water.
+Try to get all the dirt off the mushrooms with a vegetable or mushroom brush.

-Go ahead and wash the mushrooms in water, scrubbing with a vegetable or mushroom brush as necessary.
-This makes the prep much easier, especially with species that have lots of nooks and crannies, such as maitake mushrooms.
+A thorough cleaning makes your cooking prep much easier, especially with mushroom types that have lots of nooks and crannies, such as maitake mushrooms.

 Depending on which is easiest for the shape of the mushrooms, either clean them whole and then slice them or vice versa.
 It is acceptable to slice them first and then clean them if that seems easiest.

-Slice the mushrooms to pieces that are between 1/4 to 1/2 inch thick.
-The thicker the slices, the longer they take to dry, so consider this when you are slicing.
-Your choice may depend on how you plan to use them later.
-If you want thick slices in your dishes, slice them thicker.
+Slice the mushrooms into pieces that are between 1/4 to 1/2 inch thick.
+The thicker the slices, the longer it will take to dry, so consider this when you are slicing.
+Your choice of cut may depend on how you plan to use them later.
+If you like thick mushroom pieces in your dishes, slice them thicker.

 Arrange the cleaned, sliced mushrooms on the dehydrator trays, making sure that none of the pieces touch or overlap.
 This allows the best airflow around them, and they will dry faster and more evenly.
 If they touch or overlap, some areas may retain some moisture.

 Dry the sliced mushrooms at 110 F until the pieces are crispy dry (or follow specific instructions that come with your dehydrator).
 This process takes 4 to 6 hours for 1/4-inch slices and up to 8 hours for thicker slices.